PretendoNetwork/mitmproxy-nintendo/README.md

 5. Run `docker run -it --rm -v $(pwd)/Inkay:/app -w /app inkay-build` to compile the patches.
 6. The compiled patch will be in `./Inkay/Inkay-pretendo.wps`.
-Copy this patch to your SD card at `sd:/wiiu/environments/aroma/plugins`, replacing the Pretendo patch that is already there.
+Copy this patch to your SD card over FTPiiU by running
+   `ftp -u ftp://a:a@WIIU_IP/fs/vol/external01/wiiu/environments/aroma/plugins/Inkay-pretendo.wps ./Inkay/Inkay-pretendo.wps`,
+   replacing the `WIIU_IP` with your Wii U's IP address.
+This will replace the Pretendo patch with your version with custom certificates.
+7. Reboot your Wii U.

 Due to Inkay's dependencies, it would be quite difficult to compile the patches without using Docker.
 If you don't want to install Docker, you could try forking the Inkay repository on GitHub, editing the `data/ca.pem` file in your fork, and building it with GitHub Actions.

+If you want to revert back to the regular Pretendo Network patches, redownload them from the Inkay repository and upload them back to your Wii U.

 #### 3DS